 At what pace should my student complete a Level?

-FLL’s scripted lessons take you through each level in a school-year’s time.
-However, the important thing at this age is not speed, but mastery.
-Stick to the schedule--don’t quit--but do what you can toward mastery.
+FLL’s scripted lessons take you through each level in a school-year.
+Remember - the objective is not speed, but mastery.
+Stick to a schedule; go faster or slower, and don't quit to bring your student to mastery.

 Can I use FLL with a middle-school student?